opral/monorepo/packages/markdown-wc-doc-elements/src/doc-accordion.md

 #### Attributes

-- `isOpen`: Whether the accordion is open or closed.
+- `open`: Whether the accordion is open or closed.
 - `heading`: The heading of the accordion.
 - `text`: The text content of the accordion.